-The site of the proposed elderly LIHTC/Market Rate apartment development is located off a service road that runs parallel with US Highway 27, approximately 1 mile south of Downtown Trion.
+he site of the proposed elderly LIHTC/Market Rate apartment development is located off a service road that runs parallel with US Highway 27, approximately 1 mile south of Downtown Trion.
 Specifically, the site is located in Census Tract 102 and Zip Code 30753.

-$\underline{\text{Note}}$: The site is not located within a Qualified Census Tract (QCT).
+$\underline{\text{Note}}$: The site is located within a Difficult to Develop Area (DDA).